 This project in the Democratic Republic of Congo supports women who have lost their ranger husbands killed in the line of duty at Virunga National Park.
 The workshop teaches sewing skills to the women, with the goal of helping them be self-sufficient.
-Funding to the group went towards the purchase of an industrial sewing machine, pattern-cutting equipment, and the employment of a teacher.
+Funding to the group went towards the purchase of an industrial

-WILDERNESS WILDLIFE TRUST - ACROSS AFRICA Wilderness Wildlife Trust, an independent non-profit entity associated with the Wilderness Group, supports a wide variety of projects across Africa.
-The projects and research it supports address the needs of existing wildlife populations, seek solutions to save endangered species and provide education and training for local people and their communities.
+Wilderness Wildlife Trust, an independent non-profit entity associated with the Wilderness Group, supports a wide variety of projects across Africa.
+The projects and research it supports address the needs of existing wildlife populations, seek solutions to save endangered species and provide education and training for local